- BR Premium

 - Train at BR

 - My Account

-Once the ball makes its way to the wall here are all the things that must happen all before that runner on first runs 270-feet (90-foot bases):
+Once the ball makes its way to the wall here are all the things that must happen before that runner on first runs 270-feet (90-foot bases):

-Remember, all of that has to happen in 10-11.5 seconds (average time from contact of the ball to tag at the plate in MLB on plays at the plate on 20 different relays from the 2018 season) which takes precision and efficiency from all players involved.
+Remember, all of that has to happen in 10-11.5 seconds (average time from the contact of the ball to tag at the plate in MLB on plays at the plate on 20 different relays from the 2018 season) which takes precision and efficiency from all players involved.